 The first thing I noticed upon reaching the Fort area was the Bhang Shop.
-Now the questions was, whether to go for it or not?
+Now the question was, whether to go for it or not?
 There was a possibility of achieving true enlightenment, that too in the desert, but the other possibility of losing control over myself while alone in a new city seemed alarming too.
 Nevertheless, I postponed that decision for later and decided to explore the Fort.

 As I approached the entry point, a local guide approached me, offering to show me around, for INR 100.
 I tried to ignore but he was persistent or probably desperate.
 I started running and he started chasing.
 Finally as I stopped, he offered to do the same for INR 50.
 So, I agreed and he guided me through various parts of the Fort for an hour or so.
 I saw some intricate carvings on the wall, large paintings and weaponry of the royalty.
 It was as massive a structure I’d ever seen, on par or probably bigger than the likes of Mehrangarh, Amber and Gwalior Forts.

-Finally we reached the terrace of the Fort and had a clear view of the city, which was not unlike the one I saw from Mehrangarh but that distinctive blue tinge of Jodhpur was missing here.
+Finally, we reached the terrace of the Fort and had a clear view of the city, which was not unlike the one I saw from Mehrangarh but that distinctive blue tinge of Jodhpur was missing here.
 We also found a miniature model of the Fort complex and the guide explained how Rajputs, Brahmins and Royalty live in different parts of it.

 We came out from a different side and finished the guided tour.
 I paid his dues and roamed around for a while in the lower alleys of the complex, full of Italian restaurants.
 Jaisalmer seemed to be the favorite hangout for Italians just like Kasol is for the Israelis.